Delta Police Department

-The Delta Police Department (DPD) is the police force for the City of Delta, British Columbia, a suburban community in Metro Vancouver with a population of 102,661.
-As of 2019, the Delta Police Department has an authorized strength of 194 sworn members and 72 civilian support staff, and an operating budget of $35,981,000.
+The Delta Police Department (DPD) is the police force for the City of Delta, British Columbia, a suburban community in Metro Vancouver with a population of 112,365.
+As of 2024, the Delta Police Department has an authorized strength of 205 sworn members and 85 civilian support staff, and an operating budget of $54,564,000.

 In 2007, the DPD became responsible for policing the Tsawwassen First Nation through an agreement between the nation and the provincial and federal government.
 Under the Tsawwassen First Nation Final Agreement Act, the First Nation does not have the power to establish a police force on their own, but are able to do so by requesting the minister of public safety and solicitor general.
 The nation chose to employ the DPD to enforce its laws.

-In 2020, the DPD was recognized as one of BC's top employers.
+In 2024, the DPD was recognized as one of BC's top employers for the sixth consecutive year.